4ALLPORTAL/helm-charts/charts/4allportal/README.md

 This release fixes a bug with the last Chart version for database creation, using either fourAllPortal.database.existing, fourAllPortal.database.operator or maxscale.galera.

 You are no longer required or capable of using fourAllPortal.database.existing values when using *.operator.
 If you currently do, please remove either fourAllPortal.database.existing or fourAllPortal.database.operator before upgrading.

+## To 20.1.0

+Add Samba template to start easy samba service for each fourallportal.